Which Potting Mix is Best? 111

 The results from our potting mix experiment.
 We picked the best plant for each type of potting mix.

-So What Does it all Mean?
+So what does it all indicate?

-On 03/04/17 we contacted the following manufacturers or suppliers of each of the products investigated:
+On 03/04/17 I contacted the manufacturers or suppliers of each of the products investigated and invited them to leave feedback in the comments section below.

 Disclaimer: All of the products tested and materials used in this experiment were purchased by Leaf, Root & Fruit at full retail price.
 No incentives or sponsorship are received from any of the companies mentioned in this blog post.